 The religion is also known for its motto ‘Good thoughts, Good Words, Good Deeds.’
 It teaches sharing, generosity and kindness as part of its doctrine and Mercury was known to be all of those things.

 He was an extravagant spender, not just on material goods and parties, but he also privately gave large sums of money to charities and was known to lavish gifts on friends and to help those close to him.

 Some critics during Mercury’s lifetime accused him of ignoring his heritage.
 Looking back on the debate, it seems that there may have been a misunderstanding of what it means to be Persian.

 In response to those critics, Mercury is famously quoted as saying “I’ll always walk around like a Persian popinjay and no one’s going to stop me, honey!”.

 Indeed, Mercury was intensely proud of his ancestry, but he wasn’t a devoutly religious person.
 His mother, Jer Bulsara, is quoted in the Telegraph as saying, “Freddie was a Parsee and he was proud of that, but he wasn’t particularly religious.”

-Freddie Mercury died of complications due to AIDS on November 24, 1991 at the age of 45.
+Mercury died of complications due to AIDS on November 24, 1991 at the age of 45.
 The funeral was a private affair attended by family and close friends.
-The ceremony was presided over by two Zoroastrian priests and Mercury was cremated in accordance with modern Zoroastrian tradition.
+The ceremony was presided over by two Zoroastrian priests and Freddie Mercury was cremated in accordance with modern Zoroastrianism traditions.

 In the 20 years since his death, Freddie Mercury has become a legend with continued devotion from fans all over the world.
 Of his continued fame, his mother said in an interview with the Telegraph “I am proud for everything that comes up for my boy.
 The whole world seems to know him.
 They know who Freddie Mercury is.
 My boy was a genius.”